davijonm/django-react/README.md

 docker compose build && docker compose up -d

-***Acess the api container and make all the migrations to the database***
+***Acess the web container and make all the migrations to the database***

-docker compose exec api sh
+docker compose exec web sh
 python manage.py makemigrations
 python manage.py migrate

-***Still on the api container, create a django superuser to do CRUD operations on the web interface***
+***Still on the web container, create a django superuser to do CRUD operations on the web interface***

 python manage.py createsuperuser